 - Walking around naked in your home (if your blinds are open)

 This charge is extremely embarrassing and is often filed after someone commits a seemingly innocent action, but an alleged victim takes offense.
 What is a legal definition of what constitutes indecent exposure?
 Indecent exposure is motivated by the sexual gratification of the perpetrator and is committed to entice a sexual response from the viewer.
 It is considered lewd conduct with the intent being to sexually shock, arouse or offend someone.
 Indecent exposure is often prosecuted in conjunction with the crime of open or gross lewdness.
 To avoid the penalties for these crimes, get in touch with my firm as soon as you can.
-As a Las Vegas criminal defense lawyer with over a decade of experience, you can trust that I will provide the best possible legal defense.
+Our Las Vegas indecent exposure defense lawyers have more than a decade of experience, you can trust that I will provide the best possible legal defense.